kir486680/Chemistry/Galvanic Cell.md

 **1. Definition:**

 A galvanic cell, also known as a [[Voltaic Cell]], is a device in which a chemical reaction between two substances produces an electric current.
 It is composed of two half-cells.
-Each half-cell consists of an [[Electrode]] (a strip of metal, M) and an electrolyte (a solution of the metal's ions, M^n+).
+Each half-cell consists of an [[Electrode]] (a strip of metal, M) and an [[Electrolyte]] (a solution of the metal's ions, M^n+).
 The two half-cells are connected by a [[Salt Bridge]] or a porous disc, allowing ions to flow without mixing the solutions.
 The half-cells are also connected by a wire, allowing electrons to flow.

 The cell potential, E, is given by the [[Nernst Equation]]: